-PERFORMANCE OUTCOME 2021/22 2020/21 NARRATIVE MEASURE Councils intended level of ser nvica is tax Eng TARGET RESULT RESULT ilos Timing of self-assessment when the Emergency Operations Centre is activated and of continued civil defence training exercises vice is to.
-Ens Self-assessment undertaken and responded to within four months of Emergency Operations Centre activation Achieved Debriefs undertaken with internal Incident Management Team and external agencies following response to August 2021 Covid-19 lockdown.
+PERFORMANCE MEASURE OUTCOME 2021/22 TARGET 2021/22 RESULT 2020/21 RESULT NARRATIVE Councils intended level of se rvice is to: Ens ure competency in discharging Civil De efence responsibilit ies Timing of self-assessment when the Emergency Operations Centre is activated and of continued civil defence training exercises Self-assessment undertaken and responded to within four months of Emergency Operations Centre activation Achieved Achieved Debriefs undertaken with internal Incident Management Team and external agencies following response to August 2021 Covid-19 lockdown.
 Improvement actions identified and implemented.
 At least one exercise undertaken each year Achieved Achieved (three scenario based exercises) Two Scenario Based exercises held over the past calendar year, comprising of a full day two-part EOC exercise for flood response.
-Councils intended level of ser rvice is to: Ide ntify and promote c opportunities for eco onomic developme ent in the District.
+Councils intended level of se rvice is to: Ide ntify and promote o opportunities for ec onomic developme ent in the District.
 Implementing actions each year from the Economic Development Strategy and Housing Strategy Action Plans (Annual Work Plans).
 Greater than 80% of the actions completed for each relevant year.
 75% Housing Strategy actions 34.9% Economic Development Strategy Not measured Three out of four housing actions were completed in full.
 For the fourth, a housing survey, a housing survey for seniors and the elderly was completed in Taihape and surrounding communities.
 A district-wide housing survey was designed, agreement was reached to collaborate on its delivery with a key iwi partner and then implementation was delayed for nine months due to Covid-19.
 In the final three months of the year the survey was postponed to 2022/23 to prevent conflict with and consultation fatigue caused by other Council consultations.
 Under the five Economic Development Strategy priority areas described in the LTP, work plans included seven actions with 43 KPIs.
 Of the 43 KPIs, 20 were not able to be pursued in 2021/22 for reasons including Covid-19 restrictions and unavailability of partners.
 Of the remaining 23 KPIs, 15 were accomplished in full, and 8 are multi-year activities that will achieve measurable results during the end of the 3-year LTP period.
 An additional eleven KPIs have also been initiated in response to opportunities arising during the year - these are not included in the 2021/22 result.
-Achieved Not achieved d Not measured
+Achieved (Not achieved d Not measured , terrieveu - Not deflicted Notificasarca

-PERFORMANCE MEASURE OUTCOME 2021/22 TARGET 2021/22 RESULT 2020/21 RESULT NARRATIVE District GDP growth compared to national GDP growth. • GDP growth for the Rangitīkei District is within +/-1% of national GDP growth, or better.
+PERFORMANCE MEASURE OUTCOME 2021/22 TARGET 2021/22 RESULT 2020/21 RESULT NARRATIVE District GDP growth compared to national GDP growth.
+GDP growth for the Rangitīkei District is within +/-1% of national GDP growth, or better.
 Not achieved Achieved Rangitikei District GDP growth information is updated annually.
 In 2021, GDP growth was 2.8%, which compared favourably to national GDP growth of -0.5%.
 In 2022, GDP growth was 2.3%, which compared below national GDP growth of 5.3%.